CEMPD/VERDI/doc/Developer_Manual/VERDIDevInstructions.md

 1. Under Windows 7, open a Command window to get to a Command prompt.

-2. Type the command “java –version” as shown below (Figure 2‑1).
+2. Type the command “java –version” as shown below [Figure 2‑1](#Figure2‑1).
 If you see the proper response from that java command, then your java version is already installed and included in your PATH.

 <img src="media/image001.png" width="541" height="179" />

-<span id="_Ref449285501" class="anchor"><span id="_Toc449293850" class="anchor"></span></span>Figure ‑.
+<a id=Figure2-1></a> Figure 2‑1.
 Java -version command on 64-bit Windows 7

 1. Make certain that your Java version is at least that shown above.
 If you have an earlier Java version (e.g., 1.6 or before) you need to download and install an update.